1 UNF DrBuilding 1 - J.J. Daniel Hall, Room 1101Jacksonville, FL 32224

-“Essential employees” are those employees designated by the University as having responsibilities that are necessary to continue during times when the University has been closed due to a natural disaster or other emergency closures.
+“Employees Designated to Work” are those employees specified by the University as having responsibilities that are necessary to continue during times when the University has been closed due to a natural disaster or other emergency closures.
 While this designation may apply to Administrative, Support and OPS staff, the following is recommended based on an analysis of how other State universities handle such situations and also based on the UNF culture.
 Such work is considered an extension of the regular assigned duties.

-Administrative: When a budgeted Administrative employee is designated as an “essential employee” and is required to work during a time that the University has been closed and other employees are on Administrative Leave and not required to work, the essential Administrative employee shall be permitted to take a paid day off for every day worked during the closing.
-The hours worked shall be tracked by the department and designated as “Administrative Leave” and the time shall be taken within six (6) months of the time worked.
+Administrative: When a budgeted Administrative employee is designated as an “employee designated to work” and is required to work during a time that the University has been closed and other employees are on Administrative Leave and not required to work, the designated Administrative employee shall be permitted to take a paid day off for every day worked during the closing.
+The hours worked shall be tracked by the department and specified as “Administrative Leave” and the time shall be taken within six (6) months of the time worked.
 At no time shall the “Administrative Leave” be converted to cash payment.

-Support: When a budgeted Support employee is designated as an “essential employee” and is required to work during a time that the University has been closed and other employees are on Administrative Leave and not required to work, the essential Support employee shall be paid time and one-half for all hours worked during this time and the time shall be entered on the timesheet as “EEP” (Essential Employee Pay) hours.
+Support: When a budgeted Support employee is specified as an “employee designated to work” and is required to work during a time that the University has been closed and other employees are on Administrative Leave and not required to work, the designated Support employee shall be paid time and one-half for all hours worked during this time and the time shall be entered on the timesheet as “EDW” (Employee Designated to Work Pay) hours.
 These hours are paid in addition to the UC1 hours.
-Essential Employee Pay (EEP) hours are included as time worked for purposes of overtime calculation.
+Employee Designated to Work Pay (EDW) hours are included as time worked for purposes of overtime calculation.

 When a budgeted Support employee is NOT required to work during a time that the University has been closed, the Support employee shall be paid their regular rate of pay for the number of hours that the University is closed during their regularly scheduled shift and the time shall be entered on the timesheet as “UC1” (University Closing) hours.
 These hours (UC1) are not included as time worked for purposes of overtime calculation.
 If any other paid leave had been previously requested and approved, this leave will be used rather than UC1 hours.

-OPS: When an OPS employee is designated as an “essential employee” and is required to work during a time that the University has been closed, the employee shall be paid their regular rate of pay for all hours worked up to 40 hours per week.
+OPS: When an OPS employee is specified as an “employee designated to work” and is required to work during a time that the University has been closed, the employee shall be paid their regular rate of pay for all hours worked up to 40 hours per week.
 The time worked shall be entered on the timesheet as “UC2” hours.
 Hours worked in excess of 40 per week shall be subject to overtime at time and one-half in accordance with the provisions of the Fair Labor Standards Act (FLSA).